-Cloud server hosting uses non-physical (cloud) servers.
+Cloud server hosting uses non-physical (cloud) servers, similar to virtual private server hosting.
 This gives people greater access to scalable hosting and higher performance.

-The best cloud server hosting providers can offer the bees knees when it comes to web hosting.
+The best cloud server hosting providers can offer the bee’s knees when it comes to web hosting, and in recent years become very popular.
 Packages are provided at an affordable cost whilst delivering a product that outshines others.